Licentiate: France

 In French universities, a licenciate (licencié(e)) is the holder of a licence (/fr/), which is a three-year degree, roughly equivalent to a graduate degree.
 There are two kinds of licence: general and professional.

 Germany

 In Germany, a person titled Lizentiat holds the equivalent education of a Master's degree or Diplom.
 Until the 1990s, the degree was offered as a law degree at the Saarland University as a single university degree (Lic.iur.) with a duration varying between five and eight years.
 For political reasons, this degree was discontinued, mainly because the Staatsexamen (Law degree) became the predominant representation of the mainstream education of a lawyer.
 The Lizentiat is largely equivalent to the 1.
 Staatsexamen but, unlike the latter, is assessed by the university, not the state administration.
 It also allowed specialisation in areas of the law which were either not covered by other legal qualifications, e.g. ecclesiastical law etc., or not covered to the same extent.
-Other disciplines, such as theology or journalism (FU Berlin), used to offer a Lizentiat qualification instead of a PhD.
+In theology Free University of Berlin used to offer a Lizentiat qualification instead of a PhD.